 The combination of all of those talks about this self-expression benefit.
 You wear a watch not to tell time, but as an accessory, to express who you are, what you like, what you believe in, and yes, of course, how much disposable income you have.

-Again, the point is that it speaks about who you are, just like the car you choose to drive or the clothes you choose to wear.
+Again, the point is that a luxury watch speaks about who you are, just like the car you choose to drive or the clothes you choose to wear.
 For men, in particular, considering fashion has more limits.
 For example, we don't usually wear jewelry; the watch is one of the few pieces of jewelry we can use to brag- I mean, to express ourselves through fashion.
-So, enough disclaimer, let's start with technology.
+So, that being said,

 The first compact watches appeared in the 1500s, designed and built in the German cities of Nuremberg and Augsburg, often called Nuremberg eggs, and considered jewelry and novelties hanging from your neck.